-The Board was seen as providing more useful and frequent advice compared to the SO/AC bodies to which the NomCom appoints people.
-People associated with the SO/ACs, however, sometimes thought the NomCom did not ask for advice.
-For example, it was said that the NomCom should either ask the ALAC directly or rely on the ALAC strategic plan, which lays out who ALAC needs going forward.
-Others thought the ALAC NomCom members do a great job of letting the NomCom know what ALAC needs.
+The Board was seen as providing more useful and frequent advice as compared to the SOs/ACs to which the NomCom appoints individuals.
+Members of the SOs/ACs, however, sometimes thought the NomCom did not ask for advice.
+(For example, it was said that the NomCom should either ask the ALAC directly or rely on the ALAC strategic plan, which lays out who ALAC needs going forward.)

-People also suggested that NomCom members need a better understanding of the roles of ICANN Board and ALAC/GNSO Council/ccNSO Council/PTI Board members, as well as the skills needed to succeed in those roles.
+Individuals also suggested that NomCom members need a better understanding of the roles of the Board, ALAC, GNSO, ccNSO, and PTI, as well as the skills needed to succeed in those roles.
 Increased dialogue between those bodies and the NomCom, particularly when informing the NomCom of needed skills and criteria, was a common answer given by individuals when asked what one or two changes they would make to the NomCom.

-A number of individuals (including both current/former Board members and current/former NomCom members) noted that it would be helpful to obtain performance assessments for NomCom's appointees, especially for Board appointees, since otherwise the NomCom has no idea how their appointees performed when they are being considered for reappointment.
+A number of individuals (including both current/former Board members and current/former NomCom members) noted that it would be helpful to obtain performance assessments for NomCom's appointees, especially for Board appointees, since otherwise the NomCom has little information as to how their appointees performed when they are being considered for reappointment.
 This sentiment was echoed by others who indicated it was sometimes hard to trust the NomCom when competent appointees were not reappointed and incompetent appointees were reappointed.
-This in turn led to a general questioning of the NomCom process and an overall feeling that the NomCom was not sufficiently transparent since these individuals had a difficult time understanding how the Poople up for reappointment and hence had a first-hand perspective on the competencies and experience contributed by those individuals.
-Improving the process by which people are reappointed by the NomCom may therefore improve the overall perception of the NomCom within the community.
+This in turn led to a general questioning of NomCom processes, and an overall feeling that the NomCom was not sufficiently transparent since these individuals had a difficult time understanding how the NomCom may therefore improve the overall perception of the NomCom within the community.

-Some people suggested making Board 360 reviews available to NomCom members, although others thought they should be used for development rather than external consumption.
+Some people suggested making Board 360 reviews available to NomCom members,41 although most thought they should be used for personal, professional development purposes rather than being provided to the NomCom.

-Recommendation 14: Formalize communication between the NomCom and the Board, SO/ACs, and the PTI Board in order to understand needed competencies and experience.
+Recommendation 14: Formalize communication between the NomCom and the Board, SOs/ACs, and the PTI Board in order to understand needed competencies and experience.

-The NomCom and Board, SO/ACs, and PTI Board would benefit from formal channels for communicating how their needs are evolving and the implications of these changes in terms of recruiting and selecting qualified nominees.
-Each year, these bodies should both submit in writing and meet with the NomCom to formalize needed competencies and experience, and any eligibility requirements.
-(The Board is currently doing this.)
-Job descriptions for the SO/ACs and PTI Board can be handled by NomCom leadership and/or sub-committees, with SO/AC sub-committees including at least one NomCom member from the relevant SO/AC.
+The NomCom and Board, SOs/ACs, and PTI Board would benefit from formal channels for communicating how their needs are evolving and the implications of these changes in terms of recruiting and selecting qualified nominees.
+Each year, these bodies should both submit in writing and meet with the NomCom to formalize needed competencies and experience, and any eligibility requirements.42 (The Board currently does so.)
 Requisite skillsets for each SO/AC appointment should be annually determined and communicated to the NomCom by adapting the matrix provided in Appendix 3 to each SO/AC's specific needs.

-Given that the NomCom does "reset" to some extent each year, formalizing communication will reduce the likelihood that the NomCom selects a candidate that conflicts with previously-given requirements or advice, as happened recently with the ccNSO in September 2017.
-Furthermore, understanding the strategic priorities identified by ICANN leadership and the requisite competencies needed to compose a Board or SO/AC leadership requires a consistent and keen assessment of candidates' capacities to fulfill needed competencies and experience.
+Given that the NomCom "resets" to some extent each year, formalizing communication will reduce the likelihood that the NomCom selects a candidate that conflicts with previously-given requirements or advice, as happened recently with the ccNSO in September 2017.
+Furthermore, understanding the strategic priorities identified by ICANN leadership and the requisite competencies needed to compose a Board or SO/AC position requires a consistent and keen assessment of candidates' capacities to fulfill needed competencies and experience.

 We recognize that it is sometimes challenging for the members of these bodies to agree among themselves on a clear set of criteria for candidates, since members may have different opinions on how their organization is changing and on the characteristics of a quality nominee.
 Engaging the recruiting consultant in this communication for Board candidate positions could help to advance their ability to assess and communicate needed competencies and experience.
-Engaging a recruiting consultant in identifying competencies and experience needed in Board members is standard for nonprofit organizations of the size and complexity of ICANN.
+Furthermore, engaging a recruiting consultant in identifying competencies and experience needed in Board members is standard for nonprofit organizations of the size and complexity of ICANN.